JohnEBoyBaby/i.Q/README.md

 ... to express one's self honestly ... https://www.youtube.com/watch?v=y9g3oFZ-FeE&t=90s ... "that", 'my friend', is very hard to do ...

 Bruce Lee

+RIGHT ON TIME ...
+"SUNHINE MOMENT" ..!

+NEW PROGRAMMER.
+NEW PROGRAMMING.
+NEW PROGRAM.

+G_D ABOVE ALL.

+PUREHEART.

+TRUTH.

 WHAT'S MY LINE ..?